curb4387/LearnCPP-Projects/Ch 2/README.md

+LearnCPP, Chapter 2 Quiz
-LearnCPP Chapter 2 Quiz, Question 1
+Question 1

 Write a single-file program (named main.cpp) that reads two separate integers from the user, adds them together, and then outputs the answer.